 Supervision (CPE supervision, pastoral supervision) – an educational method by which a supervisor, through a face-to-face relationship, enables students to learn about self, others, the spiritual, and ministry from clinical experience and examination of that experience so that students integrate their learning in their professional identity and functioning.

-Supervisor – a clinical pastoral educator who satisfies ACPE requirements for certification, either an ACPE Supervisor or Associate Supervisor.
+Certified Educator – a clinical pastoral educator who satisfies ACPE requirements for certification, either an ACPE Certified Educator or Associate Certified Educator.

-Supervisory Candidate – a level of certification granted to a SES who:
+Certified Educator Candidate – a level of certification granted to a CES who:

-- is enrolled in an accredited CPE program and under supervision of a person with current credentials as an ACPE Supervisor;
+- is enrolled in an accredited CPE program and under supervision of a person with current credentials as an ACPE Certified Educator;

 - demonstrates capacity to supervise students under supervision; and